Welcome to Ranch Camp!

 Work Gloves

-Although we are doing groundwork, gloves can come in handy when working calves for branding!
+Although we are doing groundwork, gloves can come in handy when working calves for branding.

 Reusable Water Bottle